 ACC offers GED® and HiSET® testing and free preparation classes for adults.

 The Academic and Career Readiness program prepares adults to take the official GED® and/or HiSET® tests to complete their high school credentials.
-We also offer Adult High School, another High School Equivalency pathway for adults.
 Areas of study include Language Arts, Social Studies, Science, Mathematics, and Computer Skills.
 All of our classes emphasize contextualized study that will prepare you to tackle real life challenges in both higher education and the workforce.
 Classes are offered morning, afternoon, and evenings; distance options are also available.
 We also offer test fee scholarships and selected free college classes through our Basic Skills Plus program to qualified students enrolled in our program.

 The Adult Basic Education (ABE) program includes basic reading, writing, and math skills.
 These FREE classes are appropriate for beginning adult readers through the intermediate reading level who have the ability to benefit from an academic setting as determined by ACC’s reading and math assessments.

 Students may enter ABE courses at any time and progress at their own pace.
 ABE students receive targeted reading and math instruction in a small group environment by trained specialists in our classrooms and computer labs so that they may transition to High School Equivalency (GED® and HiSET®) level classes.
 ABE classes are offered morning, afternoon, and evening at ACC’s main campus and the Dillingham Center.

 GED® and HiSET® tests are available in English and Spanish.